-- Connected If a CS Launcher application is communicating, or has set-up a communication path (using whatever proprietary means) with an HbbTV[®] terminal, such that the launchCSApp() API would be able to be run and return 'true', then it is said to have 'connected' and be in a 'connected' state.
-The communication path carries the protocol (not defined by HbbTV[®]) that enables the "Launching a CS application" feature, and may also carry other information not specified here. - For a connection to be made, a discovery and/or an association step may be required.
-How this is achieved is out of scope of the current specification. - There is no requirement for the connection to stateful or persistent. - Disconnected A CS launcher is defined as "disconnected" if it is not "connected".
-Examples of disconnected states occur if the Launcher application terminates, or if the launcher application connects to another HbbTV[®] terminal (and is no longer connected to the initial HbbTV[®] terminal). - It does not necessarily cover the instance of a network infrastructure failure, but it may do if the communication path between the Launcher app and the $HbbTV^{\textcircled{R}}$ terminal is connection-oriented (e.g. TCP based).
+Connected - If a CS Launcher application is communicating, or has set-up a communication path (using whatever proprietary means) with an HbbTV[®] terminal, such that the launchCSApp() API would be able to be run and return 'true', then it is said to have 'connected' and be in a 'connected' state.
+The communication path carries the protocol (not defined by HbbTV[®]) that enables the "Launching a CS application" feature, and may also carry other information not specified here.

+For a connection to be made, a discovery and/or an association step may be required.
+How this is achieved is out of scope of the current specification.

+There is no requirement for the connection to stateful or persistent.

+Disconnected - A CS launcher is defined as "disconnected" if it is not "connected".
+Examples of disconnected states occur if the Launcher application terminates, or if the launcher application connects to another HbbTV[®] terminal).

+It does not necessarily cover the instance of a network infrastructure failure, but it may do if the communication path between the Launcher app and the $HbbTV^{\textcircled{l}}$ terminal is connection-oriented (e.g. TCP based).